 Although firefighters were able to keep the fire away from the main barn and house, initial reports suggested that two cats had been killed in the flames.

 At fire departments, training happens all the time.
 It’s essential to the safety of both the firefighters and the people they protect, and according to Delhi Township Fire Chief Brian Ball, that training is about to get a lot easier, thanks a one million dollar state grant dispersed to six Lansing-area fire stations.
 “Instead of Delhi having to build and staff two more fire stations, I can use the city of Lansing for assistance and trust that they’ve been trained at the same level as Delhi as Delta, as Lansing Township or Meridian or East Lansing,” he said.
 Ball also said that the grant will allow for more up-to-date, specialized equipment.
-“We’ll get ballistic helmets, ballistic vests, we’ll get more medical treatment equipment, cots, heart monitors, CPR machines,” he said.
+“We’ll get ballistic helmets, ballistic vests, we’ll get more medical treatment equipment, cots, studio monitor reviews, CPR machines,” he said.

 EAST LANSING – Thousands of MSU Students took to the streets early Sunday morning, December 8 to celebrate Michigan State’s win over Ohio State in the 2013 B1G Championship Game.
 Fires were set to couches all over East Lansing, with a rowdy celebration ensuing in Cedar Village, just East of MSU’s campus.
 Students burned whatever they could find, including trees, the shirts off their backs, couches, and matresses.
 They even uprooted multiple trees and bushes to burn.
 Police were on the perimeter of Cedar Village, but did not take action until Michigan State Police and SWAT teams arrived around 2:30 AM.
 East Lansing Police reported that at least 57 fires were set around the city, and 15 arrests were made.